 Of course, if you have an antenna and you live fairly close to a city, much of what Hulu offers, and the things they don't, are available for free.
 Many local newspaper and TV news stations offer free streaming video that will keep you up to date on current events in your area.
 Just Google the name of the paper or TV station, and chances are, you'll find them online.
 Crackle offers lots of free movies.
 If you can't find the movie you want there, get a Roku box and check out Netflix or Amazon Prime.

-For the hardcore TV junkie, Hulu Plus is probably the best fix available, if you want to cut your cable.
-For most people, adding Netflix or Amazon Prime to a Hulu Plus subscription would bring in pretty much everything they can get on cable TV, for around $15 a month.
-Sports fan might have to spend a bit extra to find MLB, NFL, NBA or NHL games via the Roku box.
+For the hardcore TV junkie, Hulu + Live TV is probably the best fix available, if you want to cut your cable.
+For most people, adding Netflix or Amazon Prime to a Hulu subscription would bring in pretty much everything they can get on cable TV, for under $60 a month.

 Have you ditched your cable subscription in favor of Hulu or other free online TV services?
 Tell me about your experience!
 Post your comment or question on this topic below...

 This article was posted by Bob Rankin on 20 Dec 2018